qvantel/orcd-dbconnector/README.md

 # DBConnector
 ## Description
-This service is used to fetch data from Cassandra using Spark and sending it to Graphite using an UDP connection.
+This program is used to fetch data from Cassandra using Spark and sending it to Graphite over UDP.

 ## Changing configuration
 The application configuration file can be found at: